tomcritchlow/tomcritchlow.github.io/_posts/2017-09-29-how-to-measure-good-content.md

 Both the Panda survey and the SUS survey are useful tools but they're much more useful and relevant for evaluating site design and UX, though they do certainly touch on content.

-# But what about how GOOD the content is?
+# Maybe there's a version of the Panda survey for evaluating content interestingness?

-What would a version of this look like specifically around judging editorial content?
+What would a version of the panda survey look like specifically around judging editorial content?
 Could we construct an Editorial Value Survey (EVS for short) that looked like the following questions:

 - Is this site written by experts
 - Did you find value in reading this content?